Ho Chi Minh City: Craft beer booms in Vietnam's capital

 Story highlights

-- A new crop of craft breweries freshens up Vietnam's traditional beer scene.
+- A new crop of craft breweries is freshening up Vietnam's traditional beer scene.

 - Vietnam is the top beer consumer in Southeast Asia, consuming 3.8 billion liters annually.

-- Pioneers such as Pasteur Street Brewing reach for local ingredients to make creative beers, such as Jasmine IPA and Passion Fruit Wheat.
+- Pioneers such as Pasteur Street Brewing are reaching for local ingredients to make creative beers, such as Jasmine IPA and Passion Fruit Wheat.

-(CNN)A night out drinking in Vietnam used to mean one thing: sipping Bia Hoi, a local draft beer with about 3% alcohol content, from a tiny stool on the sidewalk.
+(CNN)A night out drinking in Vietnam used to mean one thing: sipping Bia Hoi, a local draft beer with 3% alcohol content, from a tiny stool on the sidewalk.

 But feather-light lagers aren't the only game in town anymore.